dumithsalinda/neuro_fuzzy_multiagent/docs/OS_DETAILED_PLAN.md

 - **Agent Manager**: Orchestrates lifecycle and communication of agents.
 - **Neuro-Fuzzy Agents**: Each agent is responsible for specific tasks (e.g., device monitoring, resource allocation, user interaction).
+- **Adaptive Resource Management**: Agents use AI to dynamically allocate CPU, memory, and I/O based on workload, context, and predictions (energy efficiency, latency, user goals).
+- **Continual Learning**: Agents and the OS itself learn from experience, user behavior, and system feedback, supporting online learning and knowledge sharing.
 - **Inter-Agent Communication**: Message queues, sockets, or D-Bus for coordination and data sharing.

 ### 2.3.
 Device Interaction